Starbucks unions: Starbucks Workers United

-Workers led by Jaz Brisack from the Elmwood Avenue Starbucks store in Buffalo, New York, voted to unionize in late 2021, making it the only unionized shop among the chain's 9,000 company-owned stores in the United States.
+Workers from the Elmwood Avenue Starbucks store in Buffalo, New York, voted to unionize in late 2021, making it the only unionized shop among the chain's 9,000 company-owned stores in the United States.
 Two other Buffalo stores voted concurrently, of which one voted to unionize and the other did not.
 The workers joined Workers United of the Service Employees International Union.
 They sought to redress issues of under-staffing and under-training, issues that have been long associated with the company and exacerbated during the COVID-19 pandemic.
 The successful union vote was recognized as a symbolic victory for the American labor movement and came during a time of heightened unionization activity in the country in an industry known for low unionization rates (1.2% of American food service workers).

 During the union drive, the company sent other managers and executives, including its North America retail president, to Buffalo to engage with employees about operational issues and participate in their work.
 Employees were forced to attend captive audience meetings that contained anti-union messages.
 Starbucks temporarily closed some area stores for remodeling and added excessive staff to one of the stores preparing to vote.
 Workers said this reduced union support there, while Starbucks said the support was meant to compensate for increased sick leave during the pandemic as it had done elsewhere in the country.

 The company also requested that all 20 Buffalo-area stores vote simultaneously, as close to half of area employees worked at more than one store that year.
 This approach generally works against unionization and would have expanded the voting pool from 81 employees to 450.
 The NLRB sided against the company twice, letting stores vote as individual units and not delaying the vote count further.
 The ballot was conducted by mail.
 Separately, workers filed a NLRB complaint of company intimidation and surveillance to discourage the union drive.
 Prior to the vote's scheduling, Starbucks announced a minimum wage increase to $15 per hour and pay raises for tenured workers.
 Starbucks is represented by Littler Mendelson.

 Inspired by the success at Elmwood in Buffalo, union organizing drives proliferated across the United States.
-At the beginning of November 2021, workers at 3 other Buffalo locations had filed petitions with the NLRB for union votes.
+At the beginning of November 2021, workers at three other Buffalo locations had filed petitions with the NLRB for union votes.
 In early January 2022, the number of stores that had filed petitions extended outside of the Buffalo area and the state of New York increased to more than 10.
 By the end of that January, more than 50 company-owned Starbucks stores in locations across the United States had petitioned for union recognition.
 By mid-February, the number increased to more than 70 across 20 states, and by the end of the month, to more than 100 stores across 25 states.
 In mid March 2022, the number grew to more than 150.
 Vice described the union drive as among the most promising initiatives to rebuild what had been a declining American labor movement.